Mood Changes in Senior Dogs

 How might Hollywood Elixir™ fit into a daily plan?

+It is not a substitute for pain evaluation, dental care, or a cognitive workup.
 The best fit is after basics are stabilized—sleep, diet consistency, and safe movement—so any change can be interpreted clearly week over week.

 How long does it take to see routine changes help?